-Open enrollment for 2017 individual and family medical coverage ended on Jan.
-31, 2017.
-To change your medical plan or to enroll in new medical coverage for the remainder of 2017, you’ll have to qualify for special enrollment.
+Open enrollment for 2021 individual and family coverage ended December 15, 2020.
+In response to the COVID-19 public health emergency, a new open enrollment is available from Feb.
+15, 2021 through Aug.
+15, 2021.
+To change your medical or dental plan or to enroll in new coverage for the remainder of 2021, you’ll have to qualify for special enrollment.

 Certain life events might qualify you for special enrollment.
 This means you can enroll in a health plan outside of the annual open enrollment period.
 Here are a few of the qualifying events that could make you or those you cover eligible: